 Psychedelics also could modify your chronic stress response, working to regulate your HPA axis.
 Current research suggests that psychedelics could drastically improve people’s stress levels and well-being.
 By bringing down chronic stress, psychedelics may work to decrease stress hormone production by the HPA axis.

 Lastly, psychedelics may work on the enteric microbiome.
-You may already know that many psychedelics (PSD, psilocybin, and mescaline) work on serotonin receptors.
+You may already know that many psychedelics (LSD, psilocybin, and mescaline) work on serotonin receptors.
 Serotonin is essential for mood, cognition, gut motility, appetite, and basal body temperature.
 Psychedelics may represent a modifiable link between our gut and our brains.

 Learn more about the link between psychedelics and the gut-brain axis on our blog.